Ready for a Vermont Fall foliage roadtrip?

 Pro Tip: There are so many places that you will want to pull off at to get a better look at the foliage.
 I can’t think of a better way to enjoy it than with a Fall picnic.
 Moss Glenn Falls is totally picnic & picture worthy.

 Best Scenic Drives in North Eastern Vermont

-This drive is a thing of beauty, taking you to an area known as “The Quiet Corner“.
+This drive is a thing of beauty, taking you to an area known as “The Quiet Corner“, otherwise known as “Northeast Kingdom Loop” with adorable towns like St. Johnsbury.
 Starting on the 91 in White River Vermont, you’ll follow Route 14 taking you up to reconnect to the 91 in Orleans, Vermont.
-The total drive is about 120 miles but is well worth it.
+The total drive is about 150 miles but is well worth it.

 White River (like much of Vermont), is home to antique stores, restaurants and shops all set in an idyllic New England village, this is a great place to grab a bite to eat before you get on your journey.

 Strafford… don’t blink or you might miss one of the cutest towns.
 Stop here to stock up on local farm goodies and visit Old City Falls, a spectacular waterfall with a 45 foot drop.

 Another gem of a town you don’t want to miss is Woodstock.
 Stroll the quaint streets of Woodstock Village, grab some goodies at Woodstock Farmers Market, drive to Vermont covered bridges like Middle, Taftsville and Lincoln.
 Or, hit a Fall festival, adult or family event at Billings Farm & Museum.